osamaalmughanni/Kumiko/Kumiko/docs.md

 ## 5 — Connect to Git repository

-If you find yourself working from multiple workstations, it can be beneficial to keep your content synced with a remote repository.
-This enables easy access to your work, facilitates collaboration with other contributors during development, and allows you to track any modifications made.
+Syncing your content with a remote Git repository offers several advantages.
+It provides convenient access to your work, promotes collaboration with fellow contributors, and enables efficient tracking of modifications.

 ### 5.1 Install Git